mcgurk/LoRa/README.md

 **Warning:** if DIO0 interrupt signal is triggered, ESP8266 doesn't boot up.
 This is safe wiring only if interrupt is not used.

+**Warning:** If DIO1 is not utilized, RST cannot be GPIO0.
+This is Radiolib software limitation. https://github.com/jgromes/RadioLib/issues/305

 #### Deepsleep
 ESP8266/Wemos/NodeMCU | Direction | ESP8266/Wemos/NodeMCU | notes
 --- | --- | --- | ---